Skip to content

 Printing with oil based ink was messy.
 Ink was everywhere!

-HOW TO LOOK AT YOUR PREVIOUS YEARLY PLAN
+HOW TO SUMMARISE YOUR OLD YEARLY PLAN

 2. Assess the outcome of your planned events.